 The Friends of the Finland Community’s Mission is to help make Finland and its surrounding area an inviting and vibrant place by:

-· Creating community spaces and connections,
+- Creating community spaces and connections,

-· Supporting economic initiatives,
+- Supporting economic initiatives,

-· Implementing social programs,
+- Implementing social programs,

-· Enhancing natural surroundings, and
+- Enhancing natural surroundings, and

-· Demonstrating sustainable practices.
+- Demonstrating sustainable practices.

-The Friends of the Finland Community value:
+Friends of the Finland Community (FoF) value that:

-· Bonds between people strengthen a community.
+- Bonds between people strengthen a community.

-· Strong partnerships between people and organizations foster shared vision, action and collective impact
+- Strong partnerships between people and organizations foster shared vision, action and collective impact

 Who We Are

-Honor Schauland, Director
+Honor Schauland, Director and Program Lead

-Nancy Anselment-Olson, Building Manager
+Nancy Anselment-Olson, Operations Lead

 A Bit of History